Chirag-ahir/JAVA-All-Basic/README.md

 what is vector ?<br>
 default capacity is 10.

+what is HashSet ? <br>
+ HashSet is a Set.
+It creates a collection that uses a hash table for storage.
+The default capacity of HashSet is 16, and the load factor is 0.75.

+ what is treeSet in java ?<br>
+ TreeSet is one of the most important implementations of the SortedSet interface in Java that uses a Tree for storage.

 what is difference between list and set ?<br>
 A list can contain duplicate elements whereas Set contains unique elements only.

-what is key difference between HashSet and LinkedList ?<br>
+what is key difference between LinkedList and HashSet ?<br>
- 1. Insertion order maintain in linkedList while in hashSet it's not maintained.
+1. LinkedList maintains insertion order while hashSet not maintains insertion order.
- 2. linkedList allows duplication while hashSet not allows duplication.
+2. LinkedList allows duplication while hashSet not allows duplication.